cpwebster/principal_components/README.md

 # principal_components
 The following scripts and file utilize VCFtools (Danecek et al., 2011) and Plink 1.9 beta to calculate principal components for a given VCF, provide an example of the metadata file needed to plot the principal components, and the R script that visualizes the principal components and metadata.

-Intended workflow: (run all in the same directory)
+Intended workflow: (run in the same directory)
 1) run_plink_pca.bash
 2) plot_pca.R